KaverianDev/BatchChat/README.md

 # PLEASE NOTE

 this has no authentication AT ALL. people can flood the chatlogs like crazy, hell probably crash your server. this probably has like infinite vulnerabilities.
-PLEASE DO NOT USE ON A LARGE SCALE. only with your friends probably. oh yeah and this chat client is really impractical. i advise you to go checkout sharp chat, however it's probably only gonna be a bit better than this but also have those vulnerabilites.
+PLEASE DO NOT USE ON A LARGE SCALE. only with your friends probably. oh yeah and this chat client is really impractical. i advise you to go checkout sharp chat, however it's probably only gonna be a bit better than this but also have those vulnerabilites. + the same server implementation

 # Server-Side Setup
 yeah so i asked ai to do this.. here is how you do it.